shibasec/reddit-placebot/README.md

 - `drawMode: <mode> (default = 'RANDOM')`
   - `'LEFTTOP'`: Will draw from left to right and top to bottom
   - `'RANDOM'`: Will draw at random points

-## Testing

-LOL

-My initial intention was to make a simple script, didn't expect it to last, so testing manually was feasible.
-Now I should be writing tests, because it's getting tedious, but I don't know how long will /r/place last for.

 ## Other Projects